Mulakala1120/retail-sales-pipeline/README.md

 2. Create the Glue job using the script in `glue_jobs/transform_sales_data.py`.
 3. Run Athena DDL from `athena_queries/create_sales_table.sql`.
 4. Query results using `athena_queries/query_sales_summary.sql`.

+## Future Enhancements
+Integrate with Amazon EventBridge or Lambda for real-time data ingestion Add Amazon QuickSight dashboards for visualization Incorporate Terraform or AWS CDK for infrastructure-as-code deployment Schedule Glue jobs using workflow triggers and step functions